 But before anything else, if you have another issue with your phone, drop by our troubleshooting page as we have already addressed hundreds of issues reported by the owners.
 Odds are that there are already existing solutions on our website or at least, there are similar problems we already fixed.
 So, try to find ones that are similar or related to your problem.
-If you need further assistance, however, feel free to contact us by filling up our iPad issues questionnaire.

 Troubleshooting iPad Pro that keeps restarting on its own